Our global survey of healthcare practitioners reinforces the risk of handover

 Our research backs up and contributes to evidence about problems with patient safety in handover.

-What we learnt about handover
+What we learned about handover

 1. Handover causes frequent errors and patient safety incidents